Nk125/Nk125/README.md

 ## Introduction

-- Hello, I'm NK125, I'm currently working on PHP websites
+- Hello, I'm NK125, I'm currently working on PHP websites and C++ projects

 - I have knowledges on bat, HTML, CSS, PHP and C++